Dec 2, 2014 16:36

 I see where you're coming from Victoria, but I think "UPPER limits" is already implied in the use of the verb "restrict".

-Zamira B.
+agree Zamira B.

 14 hrs